fluxcd/flagger/docs/gitbook/how-it-works.md

 (Kubernetes deployments, ClusterIP services, virtual service, traffic split or ingress) to drive the canary analysis and promotion.

-### Canary Custom Resource
+### Canary custom resource

+The canary custom resource defines the release process of an application running on Kubernetes and is portable across clusters, service meshes and ingress providers.

-For a deployment named _podinfo_, a canary can be defined using Flagger's custom resource:
+For a deployment named _podinfo_, a canary release with progressive traffic shifting can be defined as:

 ```yaml
 apiVersion: flagger.app/v1alpha3